 The next three trips are weekend backpacking trips.
 The first is Mountain/Desert Backpack, where we travel to Anza Borrego Desert or local mountain areas where we focus on packing, fitting, and hiking comfortably with your backpack.
 The next trip is Land Navigation backpack, where we will spend the entire weekend practicing our map and compass or GPS navigational skills.
 Our last outing is Snow Camp.
 Students will be bused to Mammoth, leaving from the Cubic parking lot on Balboa Avenue at approximately 3:00PM Friday, returning Sunday late evening.
 The first night will be spent in the Mammoth High School gym to acclimatize to the altitude.
 The next morning after a complimentary breakfast, groups will venture out on their trips.
 You will again need to choose the level of difficulty you are comfortable with for either a snowshoe or cross-country ski trip.
 Groups will learn how to build snow kitchens, snow shelters, igloos, and how to stay warm.
 This usually turns out to be everyone's favorite trip!
 There is a separate fee for Snow Camp to cover the cost of the buses, catered breakfast, gym use, etc. which will be collected in March.

 In early May we will have our Reunion/Graduation Ceremony.
-This year it will be held at Lake Morena campground.
+The venue changes.
+In the past it has been at Foster Lodge and at Lake Morena campground.
 We will have a prepared dinner on Saturday night followed by the Graduation Ceremony and slide shows or speakers.
 Students are invited to spend Saturday night at the campground for a small charge (~$10) and on Sunday morning, enjoy a complimentary breakfast and sign up for optional hikes.